Homepage

 Cromer Church

-Cromer is a classic Norfolk seaside town, situated on a cliff-top overlooking fine sandy beaches.
+Cromer is a classic North Norfolk seaside town, situated on a cliff-top overlooking fine sandy beaches.
 Cromer Pier has survived despite bad damage over the years and is a traditional seaside pier with a Lifeboat Station and Pavilion Theatre, which still stages end of pier shows.
 Cromer was developed into a significant resort by the late Victorians, when healthy breezes were sought rather than sun-drenched sands.
 Cromer church dominates the town as it has the tallest tower in Norfolk.
 The streets and alleys are crammed with shops, pubs, restaurants and cafes.
 The fishing industry may have declined, but Cromer crabs are still as famous as ever with fishing boats, launched from the beach in season, tending to hundreds of crab pots.
 Cromer also contains a number of museums including the Lifeboat Museum and the Cromer Museum.
 The Cromer Carnival is held every summer and is great event for all the family.
 Not far from Cromer is Felbrigg Hall, one of the finest 17th-century country houses in East Anglia and owned by the National Trust.
-Finally, new for 2008, is Amazona Zoo, a South American themed zoo on the outskirts of Cromer, a 10 acre site full of animals such as Jaguar, Monkeys and Flamingo.
+Finally, Amazona Zoo, a South American themed zoo on the outskirts of Cromer, a 10 acre site full of animals such as Jaguar, Monkeys and Flamingo.

-Cromer MAP
+Cromer Carnival

-Cromer Guided Tour
+Cromer Guided Picture Tour

 Cromer Promenade